Nightingale

 Video Files

 When processing video files (.mp4, .mkv, etc.), Nightingale first extracts the audio track using ffmpeg, then runs stem separation on the extracted audio.
-The original video is preserved for synchronized background playback.
+During playback, Nightingale uses the source video when available and falls back to a playable converted video when needed.

 Guide Vocals